errilaz/squirt/README.md

 ## Live Reload

 The `liveReload()` function can be called, which will embed a `<script>` tag which reloads the page when the source changes.
 Currently this reloads any page when any source changes.
-You can pass a boolean to enable/disable this setting.
+You can pass an optional boolean to enable/disable this setting.

+## Globals

+The global `root` refers to the root directory of the site.

+`production` and `development` are booleans.

+Site-defined globals can be the default export of one of the following paths:

+`src/common/globals.civet`
+`src/common/globals.ts`
+`src/common/globals.js`

+These will also be reloaded when changed.